Please reload

-Amidst all the uncertainty of camp life, The Flying Seagull Project provides a space of laughter and
+Amidst all the uncertainty of camp life, The Flying Seagull Project provides a space of laughter and fun, where kids can feel free again.

 Our 'Artist of the Week' post for this week is dedicated to the wild and wonderful Flying Seagulls Project- the travelling circus collective bringing smiles and laughter to thousands of kids living in some of the most precarious and deprived places in the world.
 I speak with some of the Flying Seagulls' European Team, and ask them about their work...